-To the average person who is not familiar with pin, they will confuse die cast lapel pins and die struck lapel pins.
+To the average person who is not familiar with a pin, they will confuse die cast lapel pins and die struck lapel pins.
 In fact, this is different, but this difference is often unrecognizable.
-The main difference is that the die cast lapel pins can be sculptured to a 3D shapes, sizes and any number of cutting set.
-In simple terms the 2D Die struck lapel pins will have two levels (A projection plane and A concave plane).
-The Die casting pins also known as 3D cast pins, Instead of only one raised area and one recessed area.
-Die castings are slightly more expensive than ordinary enamel pins, and the processing of the die is a little expensive—one is injection of a liquid metal into the mold vs one is stamped with thin metal.
+The main difference is that the die-cast lapel pins can be sculptured to 3D shapes, sizes, and any number of cutting set.
+In simple terms, the 2D Die struck lapel pins will have two levels (A projection plane and A concave plane).
+The Diecasting pins also known as 3D cast pins, Instead of only one raised area and one recessed area.
+Die castings are slightly more expensive than ordinary enamel pins, and the processing of the die is a little expensive—one is the injection of a liquid metal into the mold vs one is stamped with thin metal.

 Die Struck lapel pins

 Die struck pins are exactly like hard enamel pins or soft enamel pins, except without the color!
 Traditionally, the raised metal surface is highly polished to achieve a glossy effect, while the recessed area is sandblasted for contrast.
 These lapel pins are of very high quality.
 They are durable, stylish, and can be brightly colored.
 Most often used to employee recognition awards, student recognition awards, service awards, anniversary markers, and a brand and marketing tools for businesses, organizations, and not-for-profits.